Side Menu ☰

 We know the value that support from family and friends can have for a person during recovery from an eating disorder.

-We offer family therapy to all inpatients and day patients.
+We offer family therapy to all inpatients, day patients and outpatients.
 There is the flexibility to link these sessions with other therapeutic sessions (such as family meals) for families travelling long distances.

 Families and friends are encouraged to be involved in ward rounds and Care Programme Approach meetings, in person or via conference call, if necessary.

 Visiting and contact with family and friends

 As a service we try to support regular contact between patients and their loved ones and do our best to accommodate visits at times that suit visitors.
 When travelling time and distance are significant, it is particularly important to plan visits to maximise opportunities for involvement in treatment as well as social contact.
 We have Skype facilities available for patients to use between visits.

 We also offer a fortnightly Friends and Family Support Group and regular skills-based workshops for patients' families and friends: